Critical Care Nursing

 Online Critical Care Nursing Programs

-In 2019-2020, 40 schools offered a critical care nursing program of some type.
+In the 2020-2021 academic year, 44 schools offered some type of critical care nursing program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|